harmslab/topiary/docs/source/protocol.rst

 This pipeline will:

 + :emph:`Choose a phylogenetic model` that maximizes the likelihood of observing the sequences in your alignment.
-Topiary generates a rough tree tree (maximum parsimony) and then optimizes the tree branch lengths using ~300 different phylogenetic models implemented in raxml-ng.
-It then selects between those models using an AIC test.
+Topiary uses raxml-ng to generate a maximum parsimony tree and then optimizes the tree branch lengths using ~300 different phylogenetic models implemented in raxml-ng.
+It selects between those models using an AIC test.
 + :emph:`Generate a maximum-likelihood phylogenetic tree` with bootstrap supports.
 (Uses RAxML-NG).